datahub-project/datahub/docs/how/search-over-new-field.md

 For this exercise, we'll add a new field to an existing aspect of corp users and search over this field.
 Your use case might require searching over an existing field of an aspect or create a brand new aspect and search over it's field(s).
 For such use cases, similar steps should be followed.

+This document will also guide you on how to leverage an existing field for faceted search i.e. use the field in aggregations, sorting or in a script.

 ## 1. Add field to aspect (skip this step if the field already exists in an aspect)
 For this example, we will add new field `courses` to [CorpUserEditableInfo](../../metadata-models/src/main/pegasus/com/linkedin/identity/CorpUserEditableInfo.pdl) which is an aspect of corp user entity.
 ```